Skip to main content

 • your digestive system to stop taking in vitamin B12 from food - this can cause a vitamin B12 deficiency

-• bleeding from the bladder, bowel or vagina - always let your doctor know if this happens
+• bleeding from the bladder, bowel or vagina - always let your GP or doctor know if this happens

 • weaker pelvic bones - you might have a scan to check them

-• tingling, weakness or loss of sensation in one or both legs
+• tingling or weakness in one or both legs - loss of sensation in one or both legs - but this is very rare

 Talk to your GP or doctor if you are worried about side effects.